 To prepare quarterly budget monitoring reports for submission to the Borough Treasurer.
-This quarterly budget monitoring statement to be included in the quarterly performance monitoring report (PMR).
+This quarterly budget monitoring statement to be included in their Quarterly Service Reports.

 To ensure that adequate records are maintained for all capital contracts.

 To proceed with projects only when there is adequate provision in the capital programme and where the full revenue impact has been provided for within the revenue budget or plans of the Council